Agi7an/VolEsti/README.md

 My submission for the tests can be found in the file 'setup.r' [Completed the first two tests and currently working on the third]

+One of my previous R projects can e found at https://github.com/Agi7an/bloomfilter-R

 Thank You!